MedMaxLab/selfEEG/docs/faq.rst

 The names `subjects` and `dataset ID` were decided only for convention.
 However, these are just names and the function will not check if the IDs extracted from the file name really refer to the specific dataset or subject.
 You can give anything you want as long as the previous reasoning about the identification of unique pairs is satisfied.

+3) **Can I implement a Leave One Subject Out cross-validation?**

+Of course.
+You just need to call the ``GetEEGSplitTableKfold`` function, setting validation split to subject mode and setting the number of folds equals to the number of subjects.
+Remember to add a subject_id extractor if needed and, if you have enough data to create a separate test set, to also set the test split mode to subject and adjust the number of folds according to the number of subjects minus ones put in the test set

 Augmentation module